Flat affect is a condition that causes people to not express emotions in the same way other people might.

 The first treatment type aims to address the underlying cause of symptoms.
 For many of the most common causes of flat affect, medications, therapy, or some combination of the two may greatly reduce symptoms.
 Treating these primary causes may increase the display of emotions.

 The second treatment type helps individuals with flat affect learn to create emotional reactions when they don’t naturally occur.
 A psychologist, behavioral therapist, or occupational therapist can help individuals recognize emotions in other people and create appropriate responses.
+Speech-language pathologists can help individuals train their voice to express more emotion using different tones of voice.
 These responses may include both facial reactions and verbal communication techniques.
 Learning to respond to others can help create and support social relationships.

 Flat affect is a symptom of several conditions.
 Preventing or treating those conditions avoids the possible side effect.